 *Pressure during plasma operation: 2.5E-2 Torr (T-Pump cleaning mode with TMP at low speed)

 Flowing UV Afterglow Cleaning

 Since 2010, SEMs supplied with TMPs have grown to be standard lab equipment and the plasma cleaning could be performed at lower pressures.
-The cleaning efficiency and effective cleaning distance increased as a result of longer mean free path at lower pressures.
-A N2 flowing UV afterglow from the plasma was noted at low pressures below 40 mTorr.
+The cleaning efficiency and effective cleaning distance increased as a result of a longer mean free path at lower pressures.
+An N2 flowing UV afterglow from the plasma was noted at low pressures below 40 mTorr.
 The flowing UV afterglow is neutral and mostly free of ions and electrons.
 It includes nitrogen metastables (Figure 4) that decay in order to make the UV afterglow and oxygen radicals that oxidize the hydrocarbons.
 The N2+ ion causes the prominent violet peak at 384 nm.
 Below this are N2 metastables – the shorter UV wavelength peaks that contribute energy to surface molecules.

 By desorbing water vapor as well as activating hydrocarbons for oxygen radical oxidation, afterglow UV accelerates the cleaning process.
 Since the flowing UV afterglow fills the entire volume of the chamber, surfaces are illuminated from all angles.